 4. Keep it Short and Sweet

 There are some cardinal rules for delivering good presentations.
-If it drones on for more than half an hour or 45 minutes, you will quickly lose your audience.
+If it drones on for more than an hour, you will quickly lose your audience.
 People can only focus on a topic for about 18-20 minutes, so keeping it as short and snappy as a TED presentation is a good goal to keep in mind.

 6. Record and Export for Future Use